eugenia1984/english/glossary.md

 - **rock climbing**: is the sport of climbing up natural rock formations or artificial rock walls.

 - **roll out**: means to introduce or launch something new, like a product, service, or update, to the public or users.
-For example:

-`The company plans to roll out a new feature next week`. -> They will release or launch the new feature next week.
+For example: `The company plans to roll out a new feature next week`. -> They will release or launch the new feature next week.

-`We will roll out the new marketing campaign soon`. -> They will start or introduce the new campaign.

 - **routine** refers to the regular way of doing things in a particular order.
 For example, ``My morning routine includes jogging and reading the news.``